The O'Brien Student Experience

 What types of work have past O'Brien interns completed?

 Students have produced research, reporting and writing for various formats and platforms: print, web, audio, video.
 In many cases students have received bylines or other named credit.
 Some students have received solo bylines.
 Students have generated story ideas, data analysis and survey research.
 Many students have traveled in the U.S. and internationally as part of their projects.
 See examples of their work on the 'Our Students' Work' page.

 Are there any other benefits?

 Undergraduate students receive 3 credits per semester and typically work with fellows for two semesters.
-You also have the chance to compete to be a paid summer intern at the home news organization of a fellow at the end of the academic-year O’Brien project.
+Graduate students have used their internship for Professional Project or Practicum credit.
+Both undergraduate and graduate students also have the chance to compete to be a paid summer intern at the home news organization of a fellow at the end of the academic-year O'Brien project.

 Do I have to be a certain grade to apply?